 Nocturne - Tavo Vega has been making some absolutely killer pedals over the years.
 I should know, because I have most of them.
 But he recently started branching out into guitars, and the Nocturne Rooster he had made for me is quickly becoming my number one guitar for practically all gigs.
 Built by Barry at Grez Guitars, this guitar is as light as a feather, but easily provides the tone I've craved all these years.
 I'm proud to represent these guitars whenever I can.

-Reverend - I have one of the prototypes of the Pete Anderson Eastsider S model, and it's my #1, go-to, country-twangin', Tele-like object.
+Reverend - I have one of the prototypes of the Pete Anderson Eastsider S model, and it's my #1, go-to, country-twangin', Tele-like object (I have 4 other versions of the Eastsider, too, including the baritone).
 I've also got a Tricky Gomez RT semi-hollow which gives the Eastsider some competition for the #1 spot lately.
 It's a versatile, Bigsby-equipped beauty that is a treat to play.
 It's also my backup axe with the Leapin' Lizards.
 I've got all 4 different flavors of the Pete Anderson hollowbody, which are some of the most versatile and greatest-sounding guitars on the market.
 They can serve with any band I play with.
 If I'm in doubt about what guitar I'll need for a job, I bring one of the PA models and I can get the tone I need pretty easily.
 Much more recently, I got a Contender RB in a metallic green they call "Outfield Ivy," and it carries on the great-sounding coolness that is rapidly becoming Reverend's tradition.
 Its new RetroBlaster pickups are fine, indeed.
 The RetroBlasters work well in the PA-1RB, too.

 RainSong - Much as I love Martins, Guilds, and well-made Gibsons, for acoustic guitar duty in any band, I don't think you can beat a RainSong.
 They stay in tune, don't care about temperature or humidity changes, and they're pretty much indestructible.
-I've got a WS-1000 that has 18 years and a whole lot of miles on it, but still looks like new.
+I've got a WS-1000 that has 22 years and a whole lot of miles on it, but still looks like new.
 It's the guitar you hear on the acoustic song ("Believe") on the Lizards' "Spin Me" album.
+The case has seen better days, but that's why we have cases, right?

 Want to see some guitars I've let slip away (some for good reason, some with big regrets)?
 Click here for the Ones That Got Away.
-This is an incomplete list, many more have come and gone since I had the patience to create that page.
+This is an incomplete list, and some of the picture links don't work, thanks to a couple of web server migrations that didn't go as planned.
+Many more have come and gone since I had the patience to create that page.

 Strings